ZhengdongWang/zhengdongwang.com/productivity.md

 > Countries generally can’t maintain high growth rates, but that doesn’t equally have to affect individuals.
 I’d like for people to think in different terms.
 The world is big enough, and any individual is small enough, that we can accelerate learning over time.
 And I submit that positive belief that this claim is true would make it so.

 Now a few quotes about research.

+{{ nielsen_quick}}

+> Given all that: the problems you work on matter enormously.
+I say "work on" but that's not the same as "pick".
+Einstein got interested in some strange transformation properties of Maxwell's equations; in trying to resolve that, he discovered that space and time, mass and energy, are not as they seemed, but fundamentally different.
+Darwin went on a geology expedition, but was so curious and observant that he ended up understanding the origin of species.
+Great problems have to be discovered; often the solution of the problem is only a tiny part of the story, most of it is really about discovering the problem.

 {{ dijkstra }}